Gloria Romero (politician)

-Gloria J. Romero (born July 10, 1955) is a former California state senator from 2001 until 2010 and was the Democratic majority leader of the California State Senate from 2005 until 2008.
+Gloria J. Romero (born July 10, 1955) is an American politician.
+She served as a California state senator from 2001 until 2010 and was the Democratic majority leader of the California State Senate from 2005 until 2008.
 She was the first woman to hold that leadership position.
 In 2024, she joined the Republican Party.

 Early life and career

 Romero grew up in Barstow, one of six children.
-Her father worked in the railroad yards and her mother, who left school after sixth grade, stayed home and raised the kids.
+Her father worked in the railroad yards and her mother, who left school after sixth grade, stayed home and raised the children.
 Romero received her associate's degree from Barstow Community College before going on to earn a B.A. and an M.A. from California State University, Long Beach and a Ph.D. in psychology from the University of California, Riverside.

 She taught as a professor at state universities and served as a trustee and vice president of the board of trustees of Los Angeles Community College District.